-The Company is a private limited company, incorporated, registered and domiciled in England and Wales, United Kingdom (registered number: 02783251).
-The registered office for the Company is Cawley House, Chester Business Park, Chester, United Kingdom, CH4 9FB.
-The Company is limited by shares.
-The directors in office are listed further in this report and the Company Secretary is A E Mulholland.
+The Company is a private company limited by shares, incorporated, registered and domiciled in England and Wales, United Kingdom (registered number: 02783251).

+Registered office for the Company is Cawley House, Chester Business Park, Chester, United Kingdom, CH4 9FB.

+Company Secretary is A E Mulholland.